Meadowlarke/Bibliography/Bibliography.md

 20: New approaches in black music scholarship.

+23: Miles Davis.

+24: Scholarship on Miles Davis:.

+-: Gary Tomlinson.

+26: Robert Walser.

+28: Walser's critique of Billy Tayolor.

+-: Jazz as classical music ideal.

+29: Authenticity.

+30: Pearl Cleage's response to lerning that Davis was guilty of violient crimes against women.

+32: "Professional blackness."

+35: Samuel A FLoyd: "Call-Response," and the ability for balck music to circulate socil energy.

+-: Gaunt: Rap and musical games.

+37: The importance of writing in musicology.

+39: The needs for the future.

+40: Conclusion and the role of white musicologists.

 ##### Reynolds, Christopher.
 "Interpreting and Dating Josquin's Missa Hercules dux ferrariae." in _Early Musical Borrowing_ edited by Honey Meconi.
 (2004).
 New York: Routledge.

 71: Allusion, literary or musical.